-Top 10 Best iPhone 8 Cases
+Top 10 Best iPhone 8 Cases 2018: Which Is Right for You?

 Caseology’s Apex case is a stylish and functional snap-on case that helps your iPhone 8 stand out amongst the rest.

-Its scratch-resistant back plate sports a minimal geometric pattern that draws attention to the sharp lines of the iPhone.
+Its scratch-resistant back plate has a minimal geometric pattern that draws attention to the sharp lines of the iPhone.

-Its inner layer of TPU provides protection from drops and bumps without adding extra bulk to the case.
+Its inner layer of TPU provides protection from drops and bumps without adding much bulk to the case.

-All in all, the Caseology Apex has everything you need in a case, plus an awesome design to match.
+The Caseology Apex has everything you need in a case, plus an awesome design to match.

 Buy the Caseology Apex iPhone 8 Case here.